|

 attracts most visitors

-in the winter months
+to the island in the winter months

 from December through to